10 Ways to Derail an Artificial Intelligence Program

-Despite big investments, many organisations get disappointing results from their Artificial Intelligence programs (AI) and analytics efforts.
-What makes programs go off track?
+Despite big investments, many organisations get disappointing results from their Artificial Intelligence program (AI) and analytics efforts.
+But what exactly makes programs go off track?

 1. They lack a clear understanding of advanced analytics, staffing up with data scientists, engineers and other key players without realising how advanced and traditional analytics differ.

 2. They don’t assess feasibility, business value and time horizons, and launch pilots without thinking through how to balance short-term wins in the first year with longer-term profits.

 3. They have no strategy beyond a few use cases, tackling Artificial Intelligence in an ad-hoc way without considering the big-picture opportunities and threats AI presents in their industry.

 4. They don’t clearly define key roles, because they don’t understand the tapestry of skill sets and tasks that a strong AI program requires.

 5. They lack “translators”, or experts who can bridge the business and analytics realms by identifying high-value use cases, communicating business needs to tech experts, and generating buy-in with business users.